bangbangcon/west/content/Speakers.md

 ### Daisy Tsang

-<span class="talk-title">Observability in the kitchen: improving your
+<span class="talk-title">Observability in the Kitchen: Improve Your
-breadmaking skills with open-source monitoring!!</span>
+Breadmaking Skills with Open-Source Monitoring!!</span>

 I love to bake.
-A few months ago, I became quite interested in the art of making one's own sourdough, a type of bread that, due to its fermentation process, is a much healthier alternative to most bread that is readily available today.
-The sourdough bread-making process is a fascinating combination of biology and physics, but working with natural starters can be difficult because they are very sensitive to variations in temperature and humidity.
-As a result, these parameters need to be closely observed.
+A few months ago, I became interested in the art of making one's own sourdough, a type of bread that, due to its fermentation process, is a much healthier alternative to bread that is readily available today.
+The sourdough breadmaking process is a fascinating combination of biology and physics, but working with natural starters can be difficult because they are very sensitive to variations in temperature and humidity.

 It is fun and useful to leverage inexpensive sensors, Raspberry Pis, and Prometheus (a monitoring system written in Go) to monitor the humidity and temperature of my sourdough cultures in order to gain insight into how these parameters affect the growth of each type of culture.
 The result?
-Analytical insights into an age-old bread-making process via graphical reports and alerting rules.
+Analytical insights into an age-old breadmaking process via graphical reports and alerting rules.

-I am going to share my delicious and metric-filled bread-making process, hopefully inspiring attendees to see how modern-day tooling written in Go can be used to enhance traditional fields.
+I am going to share my delicious and metric-filled breadmaking process, hopefully inspiring attendees to see how modern-day tooling written in Go can be used to enhance traditional fields.

-**Daisy** is a software developer and writer based in Berlin (Germany) who is originally from Toronto (Canada).
-She loves learning about new technologies, and is particularly interested in the open source space.
+**Daisy** is a Software Developer and Writer based in Berlin (Germany) who is originally from Toronto (Canada).
+She loves learning about new technologies, and is particularly interested in the open-source space.
 Her non-technical interests include knitting, baking, and learning new natural languages.